If you want the look of hardwood floors, tile or stone without the hassle of a complicated installation, laminate flooring may be your solution.

 • How important is budget in your final decision?

-• Will you install the floor yourself or consult a professional?
+• Will you install the floor yourself or hire a professional?

 • Do you need flooring that is easy to clean and care for?